Understanding Defense Mechanisms in Psychology | ICHARS

-Defence Mechanisms in Psychology-
+Defence Mechanisms in Psychology

 Table of Contents

-The Human Mind’s First Line of Defence
+The Human Mind’s First Line of Defense

 DEFENCE MECHANISMS

 Imagine the Human Mind, poised like a soldier within the Human Body.
 It seems that this tiny soldier is out to guard himself against all those things that he does not agree with, irrespective of the veracity of whatever comes upfront.
-Nothing is more important to this Mind embodied Soldier than the calm within – it will do anything to preserve the peace and tranquillity of the mind even if it amounts to proving the other wrong at any cost.
-This operational system of fighting and surviving (the so-called opposing/disturbing elements) of the Human Mind is a process of self-defence which is called the Defence Mechanism, which can be understood as its Survival Mechanism.

-What exactly is a Defence Mechanism?
+What exactly is a Defense Mechanism?

-To quote Anna Freud, the youngest child of Sigmund Freud, Defence Mechanisms are “Unconscious Resources used by the ego to decrease internal stress ultimately, that are devised by people to decrease conflict within themselves, specifically between Super Ego (Conscious Morality) and Id (Instinctive Demand)”.
-We shall learn more about Id, Ego & Super Ego in the sections below.
+To quote Anna Freud, the youngest child of Sigmund Freud, Defense Mechanisms are “Unconscious Resources used by the ego to decrease internal stress ultimately, that are devised by people to decrease conflict within themselves, specifically between Super Ego (Conscious Morality) and Id (Instinctive Demand)”.

-How the Defence Mechanisms work
+How the Defense Mechanisms work?

 Example 1: A student who fares badly in school tests blames the teacher for not teaching him well instead of taking on the responsibility of not putting the required kind of input into his work.
-Here, the student understands that taking the onus of the poor performance on self will only lead to frustration and a sense of shame within that will increase the stress on self, thereby harming his sense of self-concept.
-So, he unconsciously uses the defence mechanism of shifting the blame on the teacher for his poor performance, which many are not entirely true.
+Here, the student understands that taking the onus of the poor performance on self, will only lead to frustration and a sense of shame.
+This will increase the stress and harm his sense of self.

 Example 2: An officegoer comes home from work only to scream at his wife for not keeping his clothes in the right place.
 This is because his boss has reprimanded him for his poor upkeep of official records in the day.
 So, since he could not retaliate and express his anger and frustration to his boss, he came home to release his stress on his wife to maintain his mental and emotional equilibrium, which had got disturbed because of his boss.

-Role of Defence Mechanisms in Psychology
+Role of Defense Mechanisms in Psychology

 Psychoanalysis theory explains the way the human personality is organised and what are the many facets of its development.
 Though it was proposed first by Sigmund Freud, it has undergone many changes ever since.
 As per Sigmund Freud, the human personality is a result of the three structures of the mind.